AVM blood flow

 When an AVM disrupts this critical process, the surrounding tissues may not get enough oxygen, and the affected arteries and veins can weaken and rupture.
 If the AVM is in the brain and ruptures, it can cause bleeding in the brain (hemorrhage), stroke or brain damage.

 The cause of AVMs is not clear.
-Most people are born with them, but they can occasionally form later in life.
-They are rarely passed down among families.
+They're rarely passed down among families.